cyneuro/cyneuro.github.io/introduction/README.md

 # Introduction

-*This jupyter notebook is part of a [collection of notebooks](https://cyneuro.github.io/) on various topics of Computational Neuroscience.
-Please direct questions and suggestions to tbanks@mail.missouri.edu.*
+*This page is part of a [collection of pages](https://cyneuro.github.io/) on various topics of Computational Neuroscience.
+Please direct questions and suggestions to [tbanks@mail.missouri.edu](mailto:tbanks@mail.missouri.edu).*

 ## Computational Neuroscience